epsilon537/boxlambda/blog/_drafts/the-file-system-stack.markdown

 ## Shell Commands

 The examples above demonstrate the programmatic use of the File System Access Words—ideal for compiled code, but somewhat cumbersome for interactive use.
-To bridge this gap, [shell.fs](https://github.com/epsilon537/boxlambda/blob/v0.4.0/fs/forth/shell.fs) provides a set of words designed for the REPL, giving the Forth environment the feel of a (bare-bones) OS shell:
+To bridge this gap, [shell.fs](https://github.com/epsilon537/boxlambda/blob/v0.4.0/fs/forth/shell.fs) provides a set of Words designed for the REPL, giving the Forth environment the feel of a (bare-bones) OS shell:

 ```
 sd0:/> ls *